Western Dubuque High School

-Western Dubuque High School (commonly West Dubuque, West Dub, WDHS, or WD) is a four-year public high school located in Epworth, Iowa.
-It is one of two high schools in the Western Dubuque Community School District, and enrolls 935 students in grades 9-12.
-The school's mascot is the Bobcat, and it competes in class 3A of the Mississippi Valley Conference.
+Western Dubuque High School (commonly West Dubuque, West Dub, WDHS, or WD) is a public high school located in Epworth, Iowa.
+It is one of two high schools in the Western Dubuque Community School District.
+The school's mascot is the Bobcat, and it competes in the Mississippi Valley Conference.

 History

-The campus was built in 1962.
-The first class graduated one year later.
+The campus was built in 1962 and the first class graduated the next year.

 Campus

-Western Dubuque High School is located at 302 5th Avenue SW in Epworth, Iowa, a town of 1,580 people.
+Western Dubuque High School is located at 302 5th Avenue SW in Epworth, Iowa, a town of 2,023 people.
 The campus is along U.S. Highway 20 and Jacoby Drive W, near Divine Word College.
 The one-story school building was built in 1962, and the campus includes its own football field.
 The school recently added a new addition containing two new gyms, a large commons area, two boys and two girls locker rooms, as well as a state-of-the-art wrestling room and weight room.
 During the 2014-2015 school year, the school had welcomed a new office and a new auditorium.
 In the 2015-2016 school year, an auto mechanics and metalworking shop were completed and open to the public in the 2016-2017 school year.
 Plans to build a new carpentry shop and services garage are in the works as of the 2018-2019 school year, but there is no estimate on when they will be finished.